-- film treatment (max.
-1 page) based on the shot material
+- Film treatment based on the shot material (max.
+3000 characters)

-- motivational letters from all the team members: director, editor and producer (max. half-page)
+- Motivation letters from all the team members: director, editor and producer

 - Rough distribution strategy, including the estimated premiere time and place

-- financing plan of the film (specify non-/confirmed funding)
+- Financing plan of the film (with specified confirmed/non-confirmed funding)

-- portrait photo of director, editor and producer, their CVs and contact details
+- Portrait photo of the director, editor and producer (300 dpi), their short CVs and contact details

-Be aware that all three team members – director, editor and producer – must be available to participate in three one-week residential sessions in April, June and September.
+Be aware that all three team members – director, editor and producer – must be available to participate in three one-week residential sessions in April/May, June and September.
 You cannot apply without an editor.
 Please book your editor in advance: for an editing period between the 1st and 2nd workshop, and for another between the 2nd and 3rd workshops.
 Please note that all the participants must be able to work in English.

-The editing rooms are fully equiped except for the computer – you need to bring your own laptop together with storage device containing all the footage.
+The editing rooms are fully equipped except for the computer – you need to bring your own laptop together with a storage device containing all the footage.

 You will attend three one-week residential sessions at different project development stages (the dates and locations will be confirmed later):